hyprwm/hyprland-wiki/content/Useful Utilities/Other.md

 [See more uses here](https://github.com/coldfix/udiskie/wiki/Usage).

+### Monitor configuration

+[Monique](https://github.com/ToRvaLDz/monique) by _ToRvaLDz_: Graphical monitor
+configurator for Hyprland and Sway with drag-and-drop layout, profile system, and hotplug daemon for automatic configuration.

 ### Other useful utilities

 The website [We Are Wayland Now](https://wearewaylandnow.com/) details some other useful utilities and applications for Wayland like docks, email clients, and so on, along with some other useful information about compatibility on Wayland.